by Wade E Taylor

-The Lord is hindered in chastening us when we have not surrendered to Him the right to all that we are and have.
+The Lord is hindered in chastening us when we have not given, or surrendered to Him the right to all that we are and have.
 In the Garden of Eden, Adam gave up his dependence on the Lord and chose to become independent by eating from the tree of (self) knowledge.
 Later, an animal was slain and Adam was covered with its skin.
-He was forgiven, but he had eaten, and now the “right to choose for himself” was within him.
+He was forgiven but what he had eaten was still within him, and now he had the “right” to choose for himself what he would do or not do.

 When I saw this, I carefully gave back to the Lord the right to do as I please.
 Jesus is my Savior, but now He is more than this – He has become my Lord.
 Therefore, I can place myself under His headship and ask Him to chasten me, that I might enter into and possess all that He has for me.